MakaEdgar/MEME_Trainer_4/README.md

 # MEME Trainer v4
-Edgar Makarov, 2020 (c)
+Edgar Makarov, 2019-2022 (c)
 makaed@yandex.ru

 A tool for the intelligent study of words with pronunciation.
-The Czech dictionaries are included, but any language can be added.
+The Czech and Portugese dictionaries are included, but any language can be added.

 You can read the full description of the method here (in Russian) https://github.com/MakaEdgar/MEMEnglish